 Customers are the lifeblood to your business, so how can you stand out with all of the competition?
 Through planning and branding.
 Sit down and come up with a plan that will get customers calling for your services.
 Next, create a brand to showcase what your business and what you are all about.
 Design a logo to express your personality, establish a mission statement and research your competitors.
 It’s always good to know what you’re going up against.

 If you plan on doing this for a living you’re going to need some reliable equipment.
 Again do you research.
 How many lawns are you looking to do a week and what other services might you provide?
 You might want to do shrubs and or pesticides, these are all things you have to think about.
+You will also need a Non Selective Systemic Grass Killer for your lawn care business to control the growth of unwanted weeds or grass that keeps on growing.
 Because a little push mower is not the answer when you are trying to rake in the cash.
 Popular equipment candidates include Cub Cadet, John Deere, Troy-Bilt and Husqvarna to get you started.

 Another piece of advice to remember from our friends at Unclutterer, you don’t have to have sparkling new equipment to run a startup lawn maintenance business.
 Check used listing and garage sales for items you can use to get going at a lower cost.
 In the end even a brand new piece of equipment is going to need repair, so why not start off at a lower price point when buying.
 Your initial start up cost can save you in the end, and allow you to put profits into buying new equipment down the road as you establish a good list of clients.